Robin Denise shares insights and tips on how to live in Paris

 10. Where would you go in France (outside of Paris) for a relaxing getaway?

 This is embarrassing, as I have hardly been outside of Paris!
 I visited Provins, a little medieval village an hour and a half from Gare de l’Est, and I absolutely loved it.
 I want to go to Bordeaux for the wine and the surroundings, Marseille for the culture, food and climate and I would love to explore the villages (Vernon and Giverny, for instance) and nature of Normandy.

 11. What are your three best tips for feeling at home in Paris?

-I get emails from people who ask me what level of French they need to live in Paris.
+I get emails from people who ask me “what level of French do I need to live in Paris?”.
 I usually say that you can survive in Paris speaking English, but even if you find a job where you speak English, everything else will be a continual struggle: going to the doctor (no, a lot of them don’t speak English), understanding what the letter you got from your electrical provider says (imagine trying to call them to clear things up!) or even just ordering in a restaurant and having the waiter answering you in English (actually, most of them do speak English).
 You will feel like an outsider, and you won’t truly learn about French life and culture.
 Studying French in Paris will open up the world to you, and it is so worth it.